 It's winter in the Netherlands and that means skating!
 Permanent rinks, seasonal pop-ups and races on ice – there's plenty to enjoy.
 Here is a compilation of our Mamas' favourite spots for taking part in this quintessentially Dutch pastime.
 So get your skates on and join in!

 Ice Skating: A National Passion

-If the ice on the Keizersgracht gets to 15cm thick, the Keizersrace takes place, a sprint on ice between the Leidsestraat and the Spiegelgracht.
+The city of Amsterdam await news every winter of the ice on the Keizersgracht canal getting to 15cm thick.
+At this event, the Keizersrace takes place, a sprint on ice between the Leidsestraat and the Spiegelgracht.
 The last time this happened was in 2012 and crowds of Amsterdammers braved the harsh weather to cheer the skaters on.